vikingeducation/prep_basics/test-yourself-answers.md

 For example, instead of typing www.google.com and asking a DNS server to look-up the address of google for you, you can simply enter http://74.125.224.72/ directly into your browser!

-The Domain name server popular known as DNS is like a phonebook that keeps directory of domain names e.g (google.com, vikingcodeschool.com) and converts them into IP addresses.
+The Domain name server popularly known as DNS is like a phonebook that keeps directory of domain names e.g (google.com, vikingcodeschool.com) and converts them into IP addresses.

 *Contributed by [Daniel Au](https://github.com/dakmau)* *Contributed by [Dearest stanley](https://github.com/dearests)